 The term “Dry-cell” is used as an acronym for the wet cell technology used in conventional lead-acid batteries.
 Still, in reality, the electrolyte inside an AGM battery is just as wet, just that it is fully absorbed in the glass fiber mat.

 GEL batteries are commonly referred to as GEL-cell.
 The electrochemical process in a GEL battery is also almost identical to FLA.
-Except the lead plates are built slightly differently, allowing gasses created from the charging proceeds to recombine with the metals.
+However, the lead plates are built slightly differently, allowing gasses from the charging proceeds to recombine with the metals.

 The main difference between an FLA and a GEL battery is that the electrolyte of the latter is mixed with fumed silica dust to form an immobile putty-like gel to provide some benefits over a conventional wet-cel battery.